jp-ag/wss-ctf/README/creating-new-challenges.md

-# Creating New Challenges
+# Creating and Editing Challenges
-Follow the steps below to create a Capture the Flag challenge in the **WSS CTF Challenge Platform**.
+Follow the steps to create and edit a Capture the Flag challenge in the **WSS CTF Challenge Platform**.

+## Overview
+The platform comes with two template challenges by default.
+You can edit the challenges or create your own.
+Each section below corresponds to different parts of a challenge infrastructure.

-## Prerequisites
+## Before you start
+Before you start editing or creating a challenge, ensure you:
 1. You have followed the steps described in [First Steps (README\first-steps.md)].

-## Creating Challenges
-The platform comes with two template challenges by default.
-Edit the templates and create new challenges using the resources below.

 ### Directory layout
 <details>